joakim/bismark/README.md

 In memory of [Aaron Swartz](https://www.youtube.com/watch?v=gpvcc9C8SbM).

-<sub>Note: Some examples are not visible in GitHub Flavored Markdown.</sub>

 ---

+<sub>Note: Some examples are only visible with Markdown extensions.</sub>

 ## Headings